A Day in the Life of an Acute Care OT

 Wrapping Up the Day

-Once I have about an hour of the day left, I try to focus on finishing treatments so I can have time to get my notes done without staying too late.
+Once I have about an hour of the day left, I try to focus on wrapping up my last treatments so I can have time to get my notes done without staying late.

 The day in acute care can easily become a huge vortex of time lost due to how fast-paced it is, so it’s good to give yourself time throughout the day to document.
 It’s also much more manageable to document throughout the day instead of trying to cram it all for the end.